Virtual Happy Hours During COVID-19: What Employers Need To Know

 The social component of drinking during COVID-19 is compounded by the decision of many states, to the relief of high risk and occasional drinkers alike, to deem liquor stores as “essential businesses”.
 Given these collective factors, it is a topic that deserves further exploration– by citizens and organizations alike.

 The Role Employers Play Managing Virtual Happy Hours for the Office

 Discussions about drinking can be a welcome relief to some, while others may feel threatened or judged.
 For those who may be teetering on the edge of problematic drinking, are in recovery, or have other risk factors, messages that normalize frequent or excessive alcohol use can be especially problematic and create a toxic workplace culture.
-Coupled with the added stressors related to COVID-19, including caretaking challenges, work-related stress, and fears about health and finances, it is critical that individuals do what they can to avoid adding another challenge to the mix, and that employers make a concerted effort to be more mindful than ever of employee wellness during this time.
+Coupled with the added stressors related to COVID-19, including caretaking challenges, work-related stress, and fears about health and finances, it is critical that individuals do what they can to avoid adding another challenge to the mix, and that employers make a concerted effort to be more mindful than ever of employee wellness and explore alcohol abuse prevention training during this time.

 Employers Can Help Promote a Healthy Remote Workplace Culture by: